amosshi/binaryinternals/README.md

-## `freeinternals` Binary Internals Viewer
+## Binary Internals Viewer

-An application to show binary file internals visually & interactively for the meaning of every byte.
+An application to show binary file internals visually & interactively for the meaning of every bit.

 Supported Formats